Understanding contour line formations and how to read topographic maps.

 2. Intermediate lines are the thinner, more common, lines between the index lines.
 They usually don't have a number label.
 Typically one index line occurs for every five intermediate lines.

 3. Supplementary lines appear as dotted lines, indicating flatter terrain.

-If you’re looking at an index line, its easy to read the elevation because it is clearly labels.
+If you’re looking at an index line, it's easy to read the elevation because it is clearly labeled.
 However, interval lines are somewhat trickier.
 To determine their elevation, you’ll need to know the contour intervals.
-Contour intervals tells you the change in elevation between any two contour lines.
+Contour intervals tell you the change in elevation between any two contour lines.
 You can find the contour interval in the map key, usually located underneath the scale of the map at the bottom center.
 To understand all map symbols, see the US Gov document.

 Example: The contour interval is 50 feet according to the map key.
 You want to find out the elevation of an intermediate line 3 lines above an index line labeled 1,000.
 For each line above this index line, elevation increases 50 feet.
 Therefore, the interval line in question is at 1,150 feet above sea level.

-After studying the contour lines on a map for a while, you’ll notice that a few distinct shapes pop again and again.
+After reading contour lines on a map for a while, you’ll notice that a few distinct shapes pop again and again.
 Learning to identify common contour line formations will help you read topo maps quickly, and recognize the various terrain features they represent on a map.
-Lets dig in to 'em.
+Let's dig into 'em.

 A. Peak Ring.
 The innermost ring at the center of several contour loops almost always represents a peak (highest elevation).
 Sometimes the peak will be represented with a small X and number denoting elevation.

 B. Depression Ring.
 Occasionally, however, an inner ring indicates a depression (lowest elevation), which the map will show with a series of small tick marks pointing toward the center (called hachures).